 He has been for more than a decade academic supervisor of PhD programs at the University of Maastricht (nutrition-economics in malnutrition, nutrition-economics in obesity) and the University of Groningen(reimbursement policies for medical innovation, including stratified medicine) in The Netherlands and founder of the ISPOR Special Interest Group on nutrition-economics.
 Since 2017 he is Adjunct Professor at ITU (Istanbul Technical University) in Turkey on Health Economics and Valuation, and he has been Visiting Professor in Israel (Tel Aviv) in 2019.

 He is a pioneer in the field of healthcare innovation in biotechnology and nutrition, and has been the first classical health economist successfully applying and developing Discounted Cash Flow methodologies for valuation of biotechnology innovation.
-For example, developing a Pricing Matrix Model for research in early phase development and a Financial Valuation Algorithm for the assessment of the future sales of a new, innovative medicinal product.
+For example, developing a Pricing Matrix Model for research in early phase development, which is pragmatic precursor of the later proposed conjoint analysis for multicriteria decision-making in healthcare.
+Another example is the Financial Valuation Algorithm for the assessment of the future sales of a new, innovative medicinal product.
 His models successfully contributed to positive reimbursement decisions by health authorities in many countries, (for example, NICE in England, SMC in Scotland, TLV in Sweden, and Zin in The Netherlands).

 He also proposed a change in the paradigm in reimbursement decisions on innovative expensive drugs to determine the price of ultra-innovative orphan drugs including the investor’s perspective (2016) He introduced a Pricing Model to assess the break-even price of an innovative drugs from an investor’s perspective in a Nature journal.